 that could damage the flexible supply lead

-where damage to the equipment or the electricity supply to that equipment could occur such as in wet or dusty conditions.
+Electrical equipment that is used in a higher-risk operating environment where damage to the equipment or the electricity supply could occur such as in wet or dusty conditions.

-Table 2 – University Testing and Tagging Requirements
+Table 2 – University testing and tagging requirements

-All Computers, Screens, docking stations, desk fans, desk lights
+all computers, screens, docking stations, desk fans, desk lights

-RCD Testing
+RCD testing

-Documentation and Record Keeping
+Documentation and record keeping

-Frequency of Testing
+Frequency of testing

 View Current

 This is the current version of this document.
-You can provide feedback on this policy to the document author - refer to the Status and Details on the document's navigation bar.
+To view historic versions, click the link in the document's navigation bar.

 All hand held power tools